D2: Development Phase

 TASK 2 – DEVELOP WORK PLAN - This should be developed within 3 months of entry into the Development Phase.

-The online Development Phase Tool Kit provides model action plans to assist facilities in developing a work plan that will lead to practice change that is both comprehensive and sustainable.
+The online Development Phase Tool Kit provides a work plan template to assist facilities in developing a work plan that will lead to practice change that is both comprehensive and sustainable.
 The work plan should address issues identified in the Self-Appraisal Tool completed during the Discovery Phase as well as a review of the maternity care practices that impact infant feeding outcomes.

 TASK 3 – DEVELOP POLICY - This should be developed within 9 months of entry into the Development Phase.